sguox002/leetcode/leetcode-all.md

 equivalent: find the longest window with only one char different from the other one.
-You need has at least one outside the group. try each index as the repeat char and expand the window. i as the start index and expand the subarray.
+You need has at least one outside the group. try each index as the repeat char and expand the window. i as the start index and expand the subarray. actually we need try each char as the most frequent char in the subarray and then try each index using two pointer so the complexity would be O(26n).
 ****
 ->>